AsgardCms/Website/readme.md

 ## AsgardCMS.com website

-This is the repository holding the asgardcms.com website
+This repository is responsible for holding asgardcms.com website.

+AsgardCms is a Laravel 5 based CMS that utilises the power and flexibility of the framework.
+The multilingual support out of the box is fantastic and the growing community is friendly and helpful!
+Simon Funk.

-To install this locally:
+Step to install this project locally is:

 - `git clone`
 - `composer install`